chandan989/P.R.I.S.M./README.md

 - Python 3.10+
 - Node.js 18+
-- Ollama installed natively, or a LiteRT-compatible mobile environment.
+- Ollama installed natively on your workstation.

 **Consumer-grade hardware is fully supported.**